xingyan-DR/snowball-pricing-heston-montecarlo/README.md

 A snowball pricing model with Heston Monte Carlo simulation method, utilizing QuantLib.

+Some concept clarification:

+### Mathematical Representation of Heston model

 In Heston model, the stock price follows the below stochastic process where the volatility is also stochasitic:

 ```math